crickschmelz/assembly-exercise/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses React and styled components.
 Jest was added for eventual testing.

+## Hosting/Deployment

+Please [click here](https://assembly-exercise.herokuapp.com/) to go to the app directly.

 ## Available Scripts

 In the project directory, you can run: